Electrical Techniques (EETQ)

 Co-op Diploma Apprenticeship Program Option

-The placement for this program is an optional co-op and is not required for you to graduate from your regular postsecondary program.
-You can choose to complete your postsecondary program, and you can graduate with a diploma without participating in the co-op option.
-However, if you choose, and qualify, to participate in this optional Co-op Diploma Apprenticeship program, you will become a registered apprentice sponsored by your co-op employer.
-Through your participation in this program, you will have the opportunity to participate in two paid co-op placements while earning a college diploma.
-The combination of your academic curriculum and the experience from the co-op placements enables you to receive completion from the Ministry of Training, Colleges and Universities for the first, second, and third levels of in-school apprenticeship training.
+The Co-op Diploma Apprenticeship program combines a college diploma and apprenticeship training.
+The placement for this program is an optional co-op and is not required for you to graduate.
+You can choose to complete your postsecondary program and graduate with a certificate or diploma without participating in the co-op option.
+However, if you choose, and qualify, to participate in this optional Co-op Diploma Apprenticeship program, you may become a registered apprentice sponsored by your co-op employer.
+Through your participation in this program, you will have the opportunity to participate in paid co-op placements while earning a college certificate or diploma.
+Your academic curriculum, which enables you to receive Level 1, Level 2, or Level 3 Trade School completion from the Ministry of Advanced Education and Skills Development after each successful year of schooling, will be enhanced by the experiences from your co-op placements.

 For graduates of the new curriculum (OSS): Ontario Secondary School Diploma (30 credits) or equivalent or mature student status, including: